CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

   7.15 │    ← retq
 ```

-The same as our implementation with vectors, we are still using a `cmovle` for our clamp instead of a branch.
+Roughly the same as our implementation with `std::vector`.
+We are still using a `cmovle` instead of a branch for our clamp.

 Let's see how our performance compares to our previous three implementations: